hox/TextEncrypter/README.md

 I have created this project as a way to safely send messages over any type of service!

-If you have any issues to report please [click here](
+If you have any issues to report please [click here](https://github.com/CeaserGaming/TextEncrypter/issues)!